Adopting a Functional Paradigm With Jupyter Notebooks

 However, it’s hard to strike a balance between lightweight and organized code.
 Notebooks tend to be a place of chaos and random behavior, but don’t give up!
 It’s possible to do better.

-Limits of Most Notebooks
+Limits of most notebooks

-From my experience with Notebooks, I found three main limits:
+From my experience with Notebooks, I found three main limits: They are error-prone.
+They are hard to follow.
+Taking the code to production is “hell”.

-1. They are error-prone.
+1. They are error-prone

 Commonly, most of the variables and functions are kept in the main scope.
 Like the example below: